 Apple’s spaceship campus takes off

-A recent property-tax assessment by Santa Clara County appraised Apple’s circular HQ at $3.6 billion.
+One thing nobody argued about was the enormous price tag.
+A subsequent property-tax assessment by Santa Clara County appraised Apple’s distinctive-looking HQ at $3.6 billion.
 Add in the building’s contents, and it’s valued at $4.17 billion.

 What do you think of Apple Park?
 Let us know in the comments below.